-Imagine being able to reduce food waste and your grocery bill by 30 percent in the process.
-By putting these five simple systems in place, you’ll be able to identify need-to-eat foods, save foods from the compost or the garbage, get the most out of waste bits and pieces, and rescue food mangled by evil toddlers.
+Imagine being able to reduce food waste and your grocery bill by 30% in the process.
+By putting these simple systems in place, you’ll be able to identify need-to-eat foods, save foods from the compost or the garbage, get the most out of waste bits and pieces, and rescue food mangled by evil toddlers.
 Now that’s a win!

 Try these five easy tips to reduce your food waste.

 Establish an “Eat Me First” Drawer